Quantinar: a blockchain p2p ecosystem for honest scientific research: What is Quantinar?

 \subsection{Case Study: Extending a course}

-As we briefly mentioned in Section \ref{sec:applications}, another goal of Quantinar is to become a platform for teachers.
-Teachers can compose courses using both their own content, and courselets that are already posted on the platform by other prosumers.
-As we can see in Figure \ref{img:course-deda}, the courselet created in Figure \ref{img:courselet-pricing-kernelts} was made available in the Statistics of Financial Markets (SFM) Course.
+As we briefly mentioned in Section \ref{sec:applications}, Quantinar is also a platform for teachers.
+Teachers can compose courses using both their content and CLs that are already posted on the platform by other prosumers.
+As we can see in Figure \ref{img:course-deda}, the CL created in Figure \ref{img:courselet-pricing-kernelts} was made available in the \href{https://quantinar.com/course/103/statistics-of-financial-markets}{Statistics of Financial Markets (SFM) Course}.
 Of course, the other courselets that are available in the SFM course can be further linked to develop courses that are more suitable for other teacher's visions